Whang Youn Dai: Work on Paralympic Sports

 In 1988, Whang served on the Seoul Paralympic Organizing Committee.
 She was awarded the 5th "Prize of Today's Woman" by the Wife's Life Magazine and donated her prize money to the International Paralympic Committee.
 In her honour, the IPC established the Whang Youn Dai Overcome Prize (called the Whang Youn Dai Achievement Award since 2006) to recognise athletes who exemplify the values of the Paralympics.
 Since 2008, it has been an official part of the closing ceremony.
 The prize has been awarded to athletes since 1988, the most recent recipients being skiers Sini Pyy and Adam Hall.

-Dr. Whang has worked on sports for disabled people in numerous other ways: she was Director of the Korea Sports Association for the Disabled (KOSAD) from 1991-98 (continuing as Vice President until 2005), mayor of the athletes’ village at the 2014 Asian Para Games, and part of the committees for the 2010 and 2014 Pyeongchang Olympic Winter Games bids.
+Dr. Whang has worked on sports for disabled people in numerous other ways: she was Director of the Korea Sports Association for the Disabled (KOSAD) from 1991 to 1998 (continuing as vice president until 2005), mayor of the athletes' village at the 2014 Asian Para Games, and part of the committees for the 2010 and 2014 Pyeongchang Olympic Winter Games bids.
 She has received multiple awards in recognition of her work, including the highest award of the Paralympics, the Paralympic Order.
 She was presented with a Plaque of Appreciation from at the closing ceremony of the 2018 Winter Paralympic Games in further recognition of her contributions to the games.